shu-htk/tip-dev/doc/tutorial.md

 ![macro/tut01.tip](fig/tut01.png)

 `title` specify the text at top of the graph.
-`set` make the instance of the data, where data is array of number.
+`set` make instance of the data, where data is array of number.
 `plot x y` plot the data x and y.
 `fit x y quad` make the fitting by Quadratic function.